metio/terraform-provider-k8s/docs/data-sources/batch_job_v1_manifest.md

 - `quobyte` (Attributes) Represents a Quobyte mount that lasts the lifetime of a pod.
 Quobyte volumes do not support ownership management or SELinux relabeling. (see [below for nested schema](#nestedatt--spec--template--spec--volumes--quobyte))
 - `rbd` (Attributes) Represents a Rados Block Device mount that lasts the lifetime of a pod.
 RBD volumes support ownership management and SELinux relabeling. (see [below for nested schema](#nestedatt--spec--template--spec--volumes--rbd))
 - `scale_io` (Attributes) ScaleIOVolumeSource represents a persistent ScaleIO volume (see [below for nested schema](#nestedatt--spec--template--spec--volumes--scale_io))
-- `secret` (Attributes) Adapts a Secret into a volume.The contents of the target Secret's Data field will be presented in a volume as files using the keys in the Data field as the file names.
+- `secret` (Attributes) Adapts a Secret into a volume.
+The contents of the target Secret's Data field will be presented in a volume as files using the keys in the Data field as the file names.
 Secret volumes support ownership management and SELinux relabeling. (see [below for nested schema](#nestedatt--spec--template--spec--volumes--secret))
 - `storageos` (Attributes) Represents a StorageOS persistent volume resource. (see [below for nested schema](#nestedatt--spec--template--spec--volumes--storageos))
 - `vsphere_volume` (Attributes) Represents a vSphere volume resource. (see [below for nested schema](#nestedatt--spec--template--spec--volumes--vsphere_volume))